-- Students who find much of the academic work challenging may wish to consider the balance between subjects that have large non-examination assessment content and those that do not. - All three choices should be entered via SIMS App.
-Details of how to do this will be emailed during the week of 28th February. - Choices should be made by Friday 18th March. - ⇒ We will try to ensure that students are offered their choices, but there may be some cases where we can only offer the reserve. - Students are not permitted to choose both Fine Art and Photography - Students are not permitted to choose Design and Technology with Resistant Materials and Design and Technology with Electronics
+- Choices should be made by Monday 6th February. - Students who find much of the academic work challenging may wish to consider the balance between subjects that have large non-examination assessment content and those that do not. - ⇒ We will try to ensure that students are offered their choices, but there may be some cases where we can only offer the reserve. - If there are issues with low take up on particular courses, these courses may not run, and we will work with parents and students to look at alternatives. - Students are not permitted to choose more than one Art option - Students are not permitted to choose Design and Technology with Resistant Materials and Design and Technology with Electronics - Students are not permitted to choose Film Studies and Media Studies